 Access to the locations will occur from the public right-of-way or in areas where private landowners have granted access.
-Salmon die after spawning, so for the first time in many years, the carcasses of these fish will be in the river.
+Salmon die after spawning, so the carcasses of these fish will be in the river.
 Some will be tagged with the hotline phone number.
-Anyone who comes across a carcass with a tag listing the phone number can call to report where the carcass was located.
+Anyone who comes across a carcass with a tag listing the phone number can call to report where the carcass was located and the color of the tag.
 As part of the life cycle, the carcasses break down and return nutrients and other beneficial products back into the river.
 Questions about this activity should be directed to the study's agency points-of-contact using the information provided below.
-Matt Bigelow Environmental Scientist, California DFG, Phone: (559) 243-4014 ext.
-258, Email: mbigelow@dfg.ca.gov Donald Portz Fisheries Biologist, Reclamation, Phone: (303) 859-9505, Email: dportz@usbr.gov Zac Jackson Fisheries Biologist, U.S. Fish and Wildlife Service, Phone: (209) 334-2968 ext.
-408, Email: zachary\jackson@fws.gov Questions about the SJRRP's field activities on public and private land should be directed to the SJRRP Landowner Coordinator using the information provided below.
+Matt Bigelow Environmental Scientist, California Dept. of Fish and Wildlife, Phone: (559) 243-4014 ext.
+258, Email: mbigelow@wildlife.ca.gov Donald Portz Fisheries Biologist, Reclamation, Phone: (303) 859-9505, Email: dportz@usbr.gov Zac Jackson Fisheries Biologist, U.S. Fish and Wildlife Service, Phone: (209) 334-2968 ext.
+408, Email: zachary_jackson@fws.gov Questions about the SJRRP's field activities on public and private land should be directed to the SJRRP Landowner Coordinator using the information provided below.
 Craig Moyle, Landowner Coordinator Office (direct line): 916-418-8248 Mobile: 916-642-6383 Email: craig.moyle@mwhglobal.com Contact the SJRRP Hotline, 916-978-4398, or email InterimFlows@restoresjr.net if you see any problems or have any concerns.
 For more information, please visit the SJRRP Web site at www.restoresjr.net.